Jump to ↓

 Essential call center business process automation and AI-powered features include:

-IVR systems use pre-recorded call menu prompts to automatically guide callers through pre-configured and customizable call flow paths, often entirely eliminating the need for customers to speak to a live agent.
+- Interactive Voice Response (IVR): Uses pre-recorded call menu prompts to automatically guide callers through pre-configured and customizable call flow paths, connects customers to the best available agent based on their responses

 Anticipate Common Call Center Problems